kishkath/ERA3/Session2/README.md

   Process:
   -------
   * The step by step process for creating a Server using AI.
-      * Prepare the scripts using the cursor/chatgpt.
+      * Set up the environment(conda/virutalenv) and then prepare the scripts using the cursor/chatgpt.
       * Finetune the prompt based on the requirement needed

               * Server Usage: